EcoExtreML/zampy/README.md

 Before submitting any request with `zampy`, please configure your `.cdsapirc` file following the instructions on https://cds.climate.copernicus.eu/api-how-to.

+## Instructions for ADS datasets (e.g. CAMS)
+To download the following datasets, users need access to ADS via cdsapi:

+- CAMS (e.g. co2)

+First, you need to be a registered user on ADS via the [registration page](https://ads.atmosphere.copernicus.eu/user/register?destination=%2F%23!%2Fhome).

+Before submitting any request with `zampy`, please configure your `.adsapirc` file following the instructions on https://cds.climate.copernicus.eu/api-how-to.

+### Agree to the Terms of Use on CDS/ADS

 When downloading a dataset for the first time, it is **necessary to agree to the Terms of Use of every datasets that you intend to download**.
 This can only be done via the CDS website.
 When you try to download these datasets, you will be prompted to go to the terms of use and accept them.